Pixailz/Kernel-Builder/README.md

 ## HOWTO

-git clone this repo to the kernel folder
+git clone this repo to the kernel folder, then :

-Usage :

 ```bash
 cd kernel_builder
 bash build.sh